jandecaluwe/urubu/doc/manual/structure.md

 -----------

 This file contains site configuration info in YAML format.
-Currently, a single attribute is predefined:
+Currently, these are the predefined attributes:

 Attribute      | Description
 ---------------|-------------